nodejitsu/browsenpm.org/README.md

 Browse packages, users, code, stats and more the public npm registry in style.

-**Note: during development, browsenpm will depend on the [pageletify branch of contour], manually symlink or install this branch (npm was being an idiot with git again).**
+**Note: during development, browsenpm will depend on the [pageletify branch of contour] and the [cache branch of nodejitsu-app], manually symlink or install these branches (npm was being an idiot with git again).**

 ### Installation